 The reflection of ultrasound waves at the air-skin interface is 100%, but if we use a coupling medium such as gel the beam reflection is reduced to only 0.1%.

 This is the reason why a coupling gel must be used during ultrasound treatment.
 The gel must be neutral and should not contain any saline solution (the one used for diagnostic ultrasound is ideal).
-Prior to treatment a layer of gel should be spread on the hand probe surface and directly on the area to treat; the procedure should be repeated during treatment in order to help ultrasound penetration and the hand probe smooth sliding on the area to treat.
+Prior to treatment a layer of gel should be spread on the transducer surface and directly on the area to treat; the procedure should be repeated during treatment in order to help ultrasound penetration and the transducer smooth sliding on the area to treat.

 Biological tissues with a high fluid content absorb ultrasound waves better than less hydrated tissues.